Moving In: FALL 2025

 Don't Get a Parking Ticket

-• Free parking available: C lot
+• Free parking available on Sunday (Mar 30): C lot

 • Pay to park: 6V, 7G and 14G lots